-- 1. The Statute Committee.
-It is constituted by its chairman and two members.
-The Statute Committee will regularly review the Statutes and submit its recommendations to the Executive Board.
+- 1. By-Laws Committee.
+It is constituted by its chairman and at least an additional member.
+The By-Laws Committee will regularly review the Statutes and submit its recommendations to the Executive Board.
 An amendment of the Statute requires the support of the Executive Board's quorum, as well a 2/3 majority at the General Assembly.
 The Chairman of the Committee is in charge of procedures within the society. - 2.
 The Nominating Committee.
-It is constituted by its Chairman, the Secretary and the Immediate Past President of the Society, the Chairmen of the Liaison Committee, the Training and Education Committee and the Membership Committee, as well as two members elected by the members' assembly.
+It is constituted by the President who acts as chairman, the Secretary and the Immediate Past President of the Society, the Chairmen of the Liaison Committee, the Training and Education Committee and the Membership Committee, as well as two members elected by the members' assembly.
 The Nominating Committee shall propose candidates for the society's offices.
 Its recommendations will be examined by the Executive Board and then submitted to the members' General Assembly during the biannual Congress; a majority vote of the present is required. - 3.
 Membership Committee.
 Membership applications shall be submitted to the Chairman, who, after deliberating with the Committee, will examine the applications and submit his recommendations through the Executive Board to the General Assembly.
-The Committee is also responsible, along with the Executive Board, for managing the procedure of expulsion of members who no longer fulfill the conditions required for membership.

-4. Training and Education Committee.
+The Committee is also responsible, along with the Executive Board, for managing the procedure of expulsion of members who no longer fulfill the conditions required for membership. - 4.
+Training and Education Committee.
 The Committee shall formulate and enact Educational Programmes in Neurosurgery.
-It shall also work with the contemporary Chairman of the Training Course to decide the scientific programme and structure of the Course.
+It shall also work with the contemporary Chairman of the

+Training Course to decide the scientific programme and structure of the Course.
 It will also work with the publishers of the Official Journal, and promote and facilitate the publication of appropriate educational material.

-In order to facilitate the proceedings of the Training and Education Committee, in addition to the Chairman, 6 supplementary members will be selected by the Executive Board to participate in this Committee.
+In order to facilitate the proceedings of the Training and Education Committee, in addition to the Chairman, at least two supplementary members will be selected by the Executive Board to participate in this Committee.
 In view of the importance of training, this Committee's members must ensure representation from as wide a range of member countries as possible.